info @beachhousetotlandbay.co.uk

 The surrounding countryside is very beautiful, a walker's paradise.
 A walk over the headland (called the Warren) takes you to Alum Bay where you see the Needles, the chairlift into the bay, the famous ancient Coloured sands of Alum Bay and the theme park which has lots of entertainment for the whole family.

 From Alum Bay a walk over Tennyson's Down to Freshwater Bay from gives you the most stunning views over the whole West Wight, the English Channel and the Solent.
 On a clear day the spectacular South Coast of England is visible to Poole Harbour and beyond.
+A stroll along the promenade to Colwell, which is the next bay along will take less than 15 minutes.
+Colwell Bay has a sandy beach when the tide is out.
+It is also the location of the Hut Restaurant, which is very popular with visitors an locals alike.

 The sea wall from Colwell looking towards Totland Bay